-Hungarian band Tompox have a peculiar career: founded by ex bass player of Omega Tamás Pócs as a live act intended to play Omega repertoire, they gradually found their own way and released new materials.
+Hungarian band Tompox have a peculiar career: founded by ex bass player of Solaris Tamás Pócs as a live act intended to play Omega repertoire, they gradually found their own way and released new materials.
 This suite, coming from their debut album "Hungarian Eclectic" perfectly represents the keyboard-based kind of prog those musicians like.
 Relaxing themes and atmospheric passages rule this epic (and most of Tompox songs) creating a fluid and enjoyable stream of music well supported by a lively rythm section and enriched by a rough electric guitar.

 Tompox were born around 2008 and released this album in 2012.